-Because of these possibilities, a Stable Dividend Policy may start moving towards a Target Payout Ratio.
+Because of these possibilities, a Stable Divident Policy may start moving towards a Target Payout Ratio.
 What this means is that the policy gradually moves towards a strategic goal which showcases the share earnings of the company.
-By doing so, a company is able to distribute the earnings in form of dividends to shareholders over a long-term.
+By doing so, a company is able to distribute the earnings in the form of dividends to shareholders over a long-term.

 Constant Dividend Policy

 Under the Constant Dividend Policy, a certain percentage of the company’s earnings is given out as dividends each and every year.
 However, the volatility of Short-Term earnings tends to affect the dividends and thus it varies directly with the company’s earnings.
-Unfortunately, the Constant Dividend Policy is not common in companies.
+Unfortunately, the Constant Policy is not common in companies.

 Residual Dividend Policy

 With Residual Dividend Policy, a company is expected to pay the dividends using funds left after deducting capital expenditures of the current period.
 This expenditure is usually deducted from the funds which a company generates internally.
-You should therefore be ready to put into consideration Target Capital Structure, Cost of Capital and Investment opportunity Schedule of a company when using this policy.
+You should, therefore, be ready to put into consideration Target Capital Structure, Cost of Capital and Investment opportunity Schedule of a company when using this policy.

 Dividend Payout Policy is an important factor which is used as valuation for the company.
-Furthermore, any signal that an investor interprets during the various changes in dividend payments also affects the stock price of your company.
+Furthermore, any signal that an investor interprets during the various changes in payments also affects the stock price of your company.
 It is therefore advisable that analysts examine the impact of various dividends together with share repurchases on the stock.